Traps with Back or Shoulders?

 and biomechanics as in the squat, the bodybuilding-style

-squat emphasises the stonger Gluteus Maximus.
-See You can
+squat emphasizes the stonger Gluteus Maximus.
+You can see

-see on the exercise you cited, the Deadlift, the target muscle
+on the exercise you cited, the Deadlift, the target muscle could

-could either be considered a glute movement (where the greatest
+either be considered a glute movement (where the greatest dynamic

-dynamic force is generated) or the low back exercise (where the
+force is generated) or the low back exercise (where the greatest

 between the versions shown, only a difference on how the Deadlift